High School Musical (franchise): Madison High

-In November 2010, Disney announced their intention to film a television spin-off of the film series entitled Madison High and began casting that same year.
+In November 2010, Disney announced plans for a television series spin-off entitled Madison High, and began casting that same year.
 A pilot episode for the series was officially ordered in early 2011, which would star Luke Benward, G. Hannelius, Leah Lewis, Katherine McNamara, Mark Indelicato, and Nolan Sotillo.
-Alyson Reed also reprised her role as Ms. Darbus.
+Alyson Reed would reprise her role as Ms. Darbus.
+CBR reports that instead of the sitcom format used by contemporary Disney television shows, Madison High would have a musical comedy format similar to the High School Musical films, and would feature new original songs.
+Little else was confirmed other than its general premise, which involved Ms. Darbus launching a new theater program at a different school.
+Production of the pilot began in March 2011, but no episodes were ordered; as of October 2024, the pilot had never aired, and the reasons for the show's apparent cancellation had never been made public.

-High School Musical: The Musical: The Series (2019–present)
+High School Musical: The Musical: The Series (2019–2023)

 In November 2017, a new television series spin-off of the films was announced to be in development.
 On September 6, 2018, Disney announced that it began casting for a reimagining of the film for its upcoming streaming service, titled High School Musical: The Musical.
 The 10-episode series would be structured as a single-camera mockumentary, and feature both music from the original film, as well as new songs.

 In October 2018, it was announced that Joshua Bassett would play the lead role of Ricky, while the show was given the official title of High School Musical: The Musical: The Series.
 In February 2019, the rest of the cast was officially announced with: Sofia Wylie as Gina, Kate Reinders as Miss Jenn, and Olivia Rodrigo as Nini.
 Before the series debuted, it was renewed by Disney+ for a second season of 12 episodes that premiered in May 2021.
-The third season consisting of eight episodes premiered in July 2022; a fourth season is in production.
+The third season consisting of eight episodes premiered in July 2022.
+The series ended August 9, 2023 with a fourth season comprising eight episodes.